Osaka Station

 Kyobashi is a large commercial and entertainment district, packed with bars and restaurants.

-Kyobashi is also an important transportation hub as there are three stations here which are run by JR West, Keihan Railways and the Osaka Municipal Subway.
+Kyobashi is also an important transportation hub, with stations served by JR West, Keihan Railway and Osaka Metro.

 At JR Kyobashi Station transfer to the JR Tozai Line, and the Katamachi Line which connects with Kizu Station in Kyoto Prefecture.

-At the Osaka Municipal Subway Kyobashi Station transfer to the Subway Nagahori Tsurumi-ryokuchi Line.
+At Osaka Metro Kyobashi Station transfer to the Nagahori Tsurumi-ryokuchi Line.

 Osakajokoen Station